abbr/FormMailerService/README.md

 1. *emailTransport* defines email settings. *FormMailer* depends on [Nodemailer](https://github.com/andris9/Nodemailer).
 For supported email transports and corresponding settings, see [Nodemailer Readme](https://github.com/andris9/Nodemailer#possible-transport-methods).
 SMTP is the only transport tested.
 2. *authenticationSchemes* defines authentication schemes for *FormMailer Service Administration* site.
 Supported authentication schemes are SSO (a.k.a reverse-proxy), form and basic.
 SSO can be chained to form or basic authentication to use them as fallback, thus *authenticationSchemes* is an array.
 When using SSO, the HTTP header name containing authenticated user name is defined in property *userHeader*.
 Unlike form or basic authentication, SSO doesn't use application defined password.
 However, it requires *userHeader* value matching one of the registered user names for authorization.
 3. *repository* defines data repository types.
 Supported *types* are *file* and *mongodb*.
 For *mongodb*, supply [connection string](http://docs.mongodb.org/manual/reference/connection-string/) in property *connection_string* and [connection options](http://mongoosejs.com/docs/connections.html#options) in *connection_options*.

-## Current Limitations
-1. Clustering is not supported due to in-memory caching.

 ## More Documentations
 See [wiki](https://github.com/abbr/FormMailerService/wiki)